qubell-bazaar/component-jenkins/README.md

 Configuration parameters
 ------------------------
- - input.server-os: You can select one of OS listed to run jenkins server
+ - Server compatible AMI: You can select one of OS listed to run jenkins server.
- - agent-type: Allow select slave agent type.
-For Linux slave nodes you can choose either "jnlp" or "ssh" type.
-Windows nodes support only "jnlp" agent type.
-Field type is "string"
+ - Jenkins port: Select jenkins server listening port Default is 8080
+ - Server compatible hardware: Select AWS instance type.
+Default is m1.small.
+ - Jenkins server version: You can select specific version of Jenkins server to be installed.
+   Note!
+Installation will be made from CentOS/Debian repo, so you have to set version like '1.612-1.1' instead of '1.612'.
+ - URI to Jenkins backup: URL to jenkins backup to be restored
+ - Jenkins backups restore type: You have to provide restoration type - Single job - content of job folder should be packed to archive, archive name should be same as job name.
+   All jobs - directory 'jobs' should be packed to archive.
+   Full Jenkins backup - content of Jenkins home folder shoud be packed to archive.
+ - Linux slave compatible AMI: Allow set Linux jenkins slave AMI.
- - input.slave-windows-os: Allow set Windows server AMI and it's credentials.
-Field type is "object"
+ - Windows slave compatible AMI: Allow set Windows jenkins slave AMI.
+ - Windows administrator password: Password to 'Administrator' user in Windows OS
- - input.slave-windows-instance-size: Here you can choose one of the AWS images types to run Windows OS server.
+ - Windows slave compatible hardware: Here you can choose one of the AWS images types to run Windows OS server.
 Filed type is "string"
- - input.plugins-info: This field let specify list of plugins to install.
-Field type is "array"
+ - Plugins info: This field let specify list of plugins to install.
- - input.slave-windows-user-password: Here you can specify which password should be set to Administrator user in Windows OS
+   If specified like ["plugin_name1","plugin_name2"].
+In this case default action always "install".
+Plugin's latest version will be installed from the Jenkins plugins repo.
+   For more custom management plugins info can be specified in following format: [{"name":"plugin_name", "version":"version_number", "url":"Plugin's_URL", "action":"(install|delete)"}{another plugin}].
+   All parameters are optional except name.

 Example usage
 -------------